ql-eilde/oc-blog-poo/README.md

 # oc-blog-poo
 This is the public repository of my 5th project on OpenClassrooms.
 The goal of this project is to create from A to Z a full functional basic blog using PHP in OOP and Bootstrap.
 # Installation guide
-1- Git clone the repository into your WAMP or MAMP directory.
+## 1. Git clone the repository into your WAMP or MAMP directory

-2- Create a database.
+## 2. Create a database
+E.g "blog".

-3- Update the file lib/DBFactory.php with your database credentials.
+## 3. Update the file lib/DBFactory.php with your database credentials

+    $db = new PDO('mysql:host=HOST;dbname=NAME', 'USER', 'PASSWORD');

-4- Create the "posts" table by executing this request :
+## 4. Create the "posts" table

   CREATE TABLE `posts` (
   `id` smallint(5) unsigned NOT NULL,
   `author` varchar(30) NOT NULL,